Benjamin is best reached by email. Please do not call the phone number listed.

 Commonsense is a challenge not only for representation and reasoning but also for large scale knowledge engineering required to capture the breadth of our `everyday world.
 One approach to knowledge engineering is to `outsource the effort to the public through games that generate structured commonsense knowledge from user play.
 To date, such games have focused on symbolic and textual knowledge.
 However, an effective commonsense reasoning system will require spatial and physical reasoning capabilities.
 In this paper, I propose a tool for gathering commonsense information from ordinary people.
 It is a user-friendly 3D sculpting tool for modeling and annotating models of physical objects and spaces.

-Johnston, BG 2010, 'The toy box problem (and a preliminary solution)', Artificial General Intelligence - Proceedings of the Third Conference on Artificial General Intelligence, AGI 2010, Conference on Artificial General Intelligence, Atlantis Press, Lugano, Switzerland, pp. 43-48.View/Download from: UTS OPUS or Publisher's site
+Johnston, BG 2010, 'The toy box problem (and a preliminary solution)', Artificial General Intelligence - Proceedings of the Third Conference on Artificial General Intelligence, AGI 2010, Conference on Artificial General Intelligence, Atlantis Press, Lugano, Switzerland, pp. 43-48.View/Download from: Publisher's site

 The evaluation of incremental progress towards 'Strong AI' or 'AGI' remains a challenging open problem.
 In this paper, we draw inspiration from benchmarks used in artificial commonsense reasoning to propose a new benchmark problem- the Toy Box Problem-th